kyma-project/kyma/components/backup-plugins/README.md

 ## Installation

-Run a Docker image build from the [Dockerfile](Dockerfile) as an init container inside the [Velero chart](../../resources/velero) Deployment.
+For Velero to use plugins, run a Docker image built from the [Dockerfile](Dockerfile) as an init container inside the [Velero chart](../../resources/velero) Deployment.

-During development, you can push the built image to your own image repository and run:
+During development, you can push the image to your own image repository and add the plugin by running:

 ```bash
 velero plugin add {yourRepo/imageName:tag}